 This means they contain fiber.
 It’s SUPER important that when you are looking for a healthy sweetener that you choose one that contains fiber.
 Fiber helps to not spike your blood sugar, and for the sugars to be absorbed slower.
 Maple Crystals have a whopping 4 grams of fiber, and contain antioxidants and other vitamins and minerals!
 That’s not even the best part.

 Maple Crystals work just like regular caster sugar (melt and everything!), they make healthy vegan baking super simple!
 I do have a Wilderness Poets discount code: “VEGAN10” for $10 off if you’re interested in maple crystals!

 These vegan red velvet cupcakes are also made healthy because they are completely oil-free!
-I personally avoid baking with oil because it adds unnecessary calories.
+I personally avoid baking with oil (especially coconut oil and canola oil) because it adds unnecessary calories.
 I’m a volume eater, so I prefer low calorie recipes so I can eat more!
 These low fat red velvet cupcakes are made with applesauce in place of the oil which helps to make them super moist and low fat!

 How do you make oil-free and refined sugar-free vegan frosting?
-It sounds quite impossible considering that traditional frosting is made of butter and sugar, and vegan frosting is made from vegan butter (oil) and refined sugar.
-However this healthy vegan cream cheese frosting recipe is made with whole foods plant based ingredients so it is completely free of all the unhealthy ingredients found in traditional recipes.
+It sounds quite impossible considering that traditional frosting is made of butter and powdered sugar, and vegan frosting is made from vegan butter (oil) and refined sugar.
+This healthy vegan cream cheese frosting recipe on the other hand is made with whole foods plant based ingredients.

 Making moist cakes/cupcakes can be a major struggle – especially when it comes to healthy vegan baking.
 It took me a couple tests (no complaints here lol!) to make these refined sugar-free red velvet cupcakes moist, but I finally got it right!